 The damped output for a tension indicator can be configured as either a +/- 2V output or a +/- 1mA output by changing the position of jumper-switch J1 located on the Output Card (Refer to Figure 4 for location).
-Voltage output is selected by setting J2 (1-2).
-Current output is selected when J2 (2-3).
+Voltage output is selected by setting J2 to the (1-2) position.
+Current output is selected when J2 is set to the (2-3) position.
 Note that different wiring terminals are employed for the signal return when configured for current or voltage.